 - Funding is limited.
 Departments cannot confirm an offer of one of these lines until a written, final approval is received from Faculty Excellence.

-For the 2020-21 hiring cycle, two types lines have been allocated:
+For the Faculty Recruitment Program, two types lines have been allocated:

 - Inclusive Excellence

 - both tenured/tenure track